jvalue/ods/README.md

 Instructions on how to analyse the microservice architecture with a service dependency graph in Neo4j, can be found [here](doc/service-dependency-graph.md).

+Details on our used docker image versions and their reasoning can be found [here](doc/docker-dependencies.md).

 # Deployment
 Docker images of the microservices the ods consists of are deployed via our continous deployment pipeline.